 Jump Starting Cable Connects to Chassis to Complete the Circuit

-The battery is connected to the frame (ground) because that is what completes the circuit.
+The battery is connected to the frame (ground) because that is what completes the circuit to promote the flow of electricity.
 Every component on the car is grounded to the frame and that is the path for the current to return to the battery.

 Many do this to avoid the chance of sparking close to the battery and although unlikely, the battery can explode from off gassing of hydrogen gas